AnaghHegde/Integration-of-DevStack-with-ldap/README.md

 Steps to integrate devstack with ldap </br>

 1) Cloning Devstack liberty </br>
-git clone https://github.com/openstack-dev/devstack.git -b stable/liberty </br>
+`**Note:** You can use any of this if you want use anything other than liberty you should change it correspondingly in the localrc file also.` git clone https://github.com/openstack-dev/devstack.git -b stable/liberty </br>
+git clone https://github.com/openstack-dev/devstack.git -b stable/newton </br>
+git clone https://github.com/openstack-dev/devstack.git -b stable/ocata </br>

 If git is not installed install it by sudo apt-get install git </br>

 2) Go into devstack </br>